rbw/aiosnow/docs/index.rst

 Installation
 ------------

-The library is available on PyPI and can be installed using pip.
+The library is available on PyPI and can be installed using **pip**.

 .. code-block:: shell